 |Legislation / Policy contact|

-Resource Management Guide (RMG) 417 - Supplier Pay On-time or Pay Interest Policy sets out that non-corporate Commonwealth entities (NCEs) must make payment to suppliers within the maximum payment terms, following the receipt of a correctly rendered invoice and acknowledgement of satisfactory delivery of goods or services issued under a contract with an initial value of A$1 million (GST inclusive) or less excluding any options, extensions, renewals or other mechanisms that may be executed over the life of the contract.
+Resource Management Guide (RMG) 417 - Supplier Pay On-time or Pay Interest Policy sets out that non-corporate Commonwealth entities (NCEs) must make payment to suppliers within the maximum payment terms, following the receipt of a correctly rendered invoice AND acknowledgement of satisfactory delivery of goods or services issued under a contract.

 When an NCE has not made payment in full within the maximum payment terms it must pay interest to the Supplier on the outstanding amount, if the amount of interest accrued is more than A$100 (GST inclusive).